taroooyan/bg-wiki/Nano-Operation-Manual.md

 - bQ (take out of case, keep within 5cm to 1cm from surface, 1 minute for stable reading, read value on second line in Bq/m2, speaker sound to aid in finding hotspots)

 - provides indication but has limitations
 Kalin wrote: “The grid on the pancake sensor is only useful when you take the unit out of the Pelican to look for surface contamination (alpha/beta).
 The grid itself has a very small shielding effect, mostly for alpha/beta and weak gamma.
 Given the standard +/- 15% accuracy of the unit, you can ignore it.”
 “Averaging two different Nanos --you should only compare long-term counting (e.g. number of counts for 10 minutes). “

-**10. Mounting on person, vehicle, stand, etc.**
+####7.
+Mounting on person, vehicle, stand, etc.

 Mobile sensor -- the Log mode display also shows height (m), distance traversed (km) and duration of measurement (hh:mm) The log file UTC date/time, TZ header, GPS coordinates, readings,… *[Mounting examples need editing and photos.]*